autumn-info-442a/team-a/documents/architecture.md

     ```

 - _OrganizationCardView_
-  - Responsibility: Views and displays information about an organization to the user
+  - Responsibility: Displays information about a specific organization to the user on the browse page
-  - Resides: Client-side and server-side
+  - Resides: Client-side only
   - Other components:
-    - OrganizationCardView views information that OrganizationModel stores such as organization name, type of organization, and short description of organization.
-    - OrganizationCardView displays information that OrganizationModel stores such as organization name, type of organization, and short description of organization.
+    - Communicates with _OrganizationController_ to pull information about the organization from the _OrganizationModel_ to display to the user
   - Stub:
   ```
   class OrganizationCard extends Component() {